 Directions

-- Serve warm with toppings of choice.
+- Serve warm with any toppings you like.

 Advice for Perfect Pikelets

-- Use fresh ingredients to enhance the flavor.
+- Use fresh ingredients for more flavor.

 - Jam